Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum AD/DA Conversion: Sampling and Interpolation of Quantum Data

 \textbf{A/D Conversion Protocol}: Because the D/A conversion protocol is unitary, its inverse furnishes an analogous quantum A/D conversion protocol.
 In this direction, take the initial state to be $| \mathbf{0}\rangle_Q |\psi\rangle_O^{\text{Gaus}} =| \mathbf{0}\rangle_Q \sum_x c_x |x,\Delta\rangle_O^{\text{Gaus}}$.
 Then, by applying the inverted sequence $\prod_{j=n}^1 \tilde{W}_j(\hat{x})^\dag$, and subsequently the inverted controlled displacements $\prod_{j=n}^1 D_j(-\Delta 2^{n-j})$, one obtains the transferred state $|\psi\rangle_Q | 0, \Delta \rangle_O^{\text{Gaus}} $.

-\textbf{Performance:} We illustrate the circuit of the D/A conversion protocol in Fig.~\ref{fig:QSP_state_transfer}, showcasing its decomposition into controlled displacements and QSP operations.
-For intuition, we also depict in Fig.~\ref{fig_statetransfer_examples_new}a the Wigner function (e.g. a phase space quasiprobability distribution; see Ref. \cite{liu2024hybrid} for a detailed definition) of the oscillator upon D/A conversion for various initial 3-qubit states.
+\textbf{Performance:} The circuit of the D/A conversion protocol is illustrated in Fig.~\ref{fig:QSP_state_transfer}b.
+To provide visual intuition on this protocol, we also depict in Fig.~\ref{fig_statetransfer_examples_new}a the Wigner function (e.g. a phase space quasiprobability distribution; see Ref. \cite{liu2024hybrid} for a detailed definition) of the oscillator upon D/A conversion for various initial 3-qubit states.
 Let us now analyze the gate complexity and error of this protocol.

 The first stage requires $n$ displacement gates of sizes $\Delta 2^{n-j}$ for $j=1,..., n$.
 This translates to a total displacement amount

 and thus a time complexity $\mathcal{O}(\Delta 2^n)$.
 This scales as $2^n$ when the controlled displacements are implemented with a fixed coupling between the qubits and oscillator, yet can be reduced if sufficient squeezing is available on the quantum device (e.g. by selecting $\Delta = \mathcal{O}(2^{-n})$).